TownLake/blog-samrhea-legacy/content/posts/2023/2023-12-16-phone-tool/index.md

 | Music | Apple Music | 16 | 🛠️ | 🔥 | 📱 |
 | Camera | Camera | 15 | 🛠️ | 🔥 | 📱 |

 I'm grouping NYTimes into the general "Circus" category not as a commentary on the newsorthiness of the publication.
-I just only use the app on my phone for the Crossword.
+Again, I just only use the app on my phone for the Crossword.

 If I deleted them off of my phone I would reclaim 622 minutes of my life which sounds even worse when you describe it as 10 hours.

-I like that people message me here and not over email or messages
+Do any of those hours offer value?

+Instagram is the most obvious culprit.
+If you live in a different country, and especially on a different continent, from where you spent most of your life then you'll be familiar with the value of Instagram.
+The application is the absolute easiest way to keep up with the "Circle 3+" of your social life.

+I think about my immediate family in Circle 1; I'll text and call them.
+My closest friends are in Circle 2 and I have long-running group chats or direct conversations with them on iMessage or WhatsApp.
+Circle 3 is where Instagram thrives.
+These are folks who I knew well in college, friends that attended my wedding but I don't chat with that often, cousins and family members I love but just don't see frequently.
+Instagram gives me a way to stay connected with them by sharing some photos on my Story or adding an emoji reaction to theirs.

+These are people I would almost never text out of the blue.
+They would think it was a scam.
+Instead, we can maintain this kind of passive friendship over Instagram.
+That way they know I'm not dead, they see a little bit of my life, I am up to speed on theirs, and if they are ever in Lisbon they can send me a note and we'll have a great dinner.

+This reminds me of the Christmas cards my family would receive each year growing up.
+Physical cards in the mail and most would come with a kind of "family update" that would list out the major live events in that family over the last year.
+Marriages, new hobbies, a trip or two.
+I loved receiving those.
+We'd get cards from people we hadn't seen in a decade, but still considered friends, and could read about how their dad celebrated his birthday with a golf trip with friends or that their daughter was now enrolled at Duke University.
+The kinds of things we'd only know if we called them, but of course were weren't "phone call to check up" close.
+Instagram seems to fill that void for my generation.

 ## What am I going to do about it?

 Isn't the easy answer to just delete Instagram, Reddit, and Twitter?
 Yes.
 Am I strong enough to do that?
 Probably not.

-1. I need a phone.
-2. I sometimes "need" to have resources available that are not tools.

-## Notes

- this isn't about just being productive - some of the things I do on my phone that waste time are generally fun and fine (nytimes) it's when I'm scrolling without end thatI want to avoid

- news is a weird one
+Today I [box myself in](https://blog.samrhea.com/category/habits/) from spending too much time on Twitter or Reddit (too much is a loose definition, but I have a Screen Time limit of 20 minutes for each).
+That means a maximum of about 2 hours, which feels like a lot but let's bucket that under entertainment.

+I want to interrogate the time I spend in Safari.
+That number surprised me and I think it is a mix of a really long tail of activities.
+If there was any real clustering, Screen Time would surface it like they do Wikipedia which I access in the browser but not the app.
+I went and looked through my browser history and mostly found things like looking up a restaurant, some holiday shopping, looking up other works by Dan Carlin.
+The kind of aimless searches that originally drew us to the Internet.

+I probably need to follow the same pattern with Instagram.
+If I'm really using it to catch up with folks back home in a casual way, then I don't need to do that for 3 hours each week.
+I'm trying to replace a habit (holiday card reading) that took up one evening each winter.